kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/105-go-logging/102-log-slog.md

 # log/slog

-The `log` and `log/slog` (since go 1.21) packages is the standard logging packages in Go.
+The `log` and `log/slog` (since go 1.21) packages are the standard logging packages in Go.
 These packages provides a simple logging API that can be used to log messages to the console or to a file.

 Visit the following resources to learn more: